addyosmani/backbone-fundamentals/README.md

 **Templating**

-In the context of JavaScript frameworks that support MVC/MV*, it is worth briefly discussing JavaScript templating and its relationship to views as we briefly touched upon it in the last section.
+In the context of JavaScript frameworks that support MVC/MV*, it is worth looking more closely at JavaScript templating and its relationship to Views.

-It has long been considered (and proven) a performance bad practice to manually create large blocks of HTML markup in-memory through string concatenation.
-Developers doing so have fallen prey to inperformantly iterating through their data, wrapping it in nested divs and using outdated techniques such as ```document.write``` to inject the 'template' into the DOM.
-As this typically means keeping scripted markup inline with your standard markup, it can quickly become both difficult to read and more importantly, maintain such disasters, especially when building non-trivially sized applications.
+It has long been considered bad practice (and computationally expensive) to manually create large blocks of HTML markup in-memory through string concatenation.
+Developers using this technique often find themselves iterating through their data, wrapping it in nested divs and using outdated techniques such as ```document.write``` to inject the 'template' into the DOM.
+This approach often means keeping scripted markup inline with standard markup, which can quickly become difficult to read and maintain, especially when building large applications.

-JavaScript templating solutions (such as Handlebars.js and Mustache) are often used to define templates for views as markup (either stored externally or within script tags with a custom type - e.g text/template) containing template variables.
-Variables may be deliminated using a variable syntax (e.g {{name}}) and frameworks are typically smart enough to accept data in a JSON form (of which model instances can be converted to) such that we only need be concerned with maintaining clean models and clean templates.
-Most of the grunt work to do with population is taken care of by the framework itself.
-This has a large number of benefits, particularly when opting to store templates externally as this can give way to templates being dynamically loaded on an as-needed basis when it comes to building larger applications.
+JavaScript templating libraries (such as Handlebars.js or Mustache) are often used to define templates for views as HTML markup containing template variables.
+These template blocks can be either stored externally or within script tags with a custom type (e.g 'text/template').
+Variables are deliminated using a variable syntax (e.g {{name}}).
+Javascript template libraries typically accept data in JSON, and the grunt work of populating templates with data is taken care of by the framework itself.
+This has a several benefits, particularly when opting to store templates externally as this can let applications load templates dynamically on an as-needed basis.

-Below we can see two examples of HTML templates.
-One implemented using the popular Handlebars.js framework and another using Underscore's templates.
+Let's compare two examples of HTML templates.
+One is implemented using the popular Handlebars.js library, and the other uses Underscore's 'microtemplates'.

 **Handlebars.js:**